denisktoo/job-board-platform/README.md

 2. Register as a **User** → apply for jobs
 3. Use JWT tokens in request headers
 4. Explore job postings, apply, and manage applications
+5. Create and update your profile
-5. Check `requests.log` for API request history
+6. Check `requests.log` for API request history

 For testing, import the provided **Postman collection**.